Skip to main content

 Supply-chain Levels for Software Artifacts (SLSA) is a security framework designed to safeguard the integrity of software supply chains.
 Developed by the Open Source Security Foundation (OpenSSF), SLSA provides a structured approach to improving the security posture of software artifacts throughout their lifecycle, from development to deployment.
 The primary goal of SLSA is to ensure that software has not been tampered with and can be securely traced back to its source.
+SLSA v1.0, released in April 2023, established the first stable version with a focus on build systems and provenance verification.
+SLSA v1.2 is the current version, introducing a comprehensive source track alongside the existing build track, creating a complete framework that addresses security from source code management through the build process.
+Key features of SLSA v1.2 include:

 • Stability: A solid foundation for future expansions without breaking changes.

-While achieving SLSA compliance, your build platform creates a secure environment for software development, protects against unauthorized access and tampering, and provides a mechanism for verifying the integrity of software releases.
-This not only strengthens your software supply chain but also helps meet the requirements outlined in Section 4e(iii), 4e(iv), and 4e(ix) of U.S. Executive Order 14028 and aligns with the Secure Software Development Framework (SSDF) practices, including PO.5 and PS.1.
+While achieving SLSA compliance, your software supply chain creates a secure environment for software development, protects against unauthorized access and tampering, and provides a mechanism for verifying the integrity of software from source code to final releases.
+This not only strengthens your software supply chain but also helps meet the requirements outlined in Section 4e(iii), 4e(iv), and 4e(ix) of U.S. Executive Order 14028 and aligns with the Secure Software Development Framework (SSDF) practices, including PO.3.1, PO.3.2, PO.5, PS.1, PS.2, PS.3.2, PS.3.3, and PW.7.
+Chainloop helps you adopt, incorporate and implement SLSA into your Software Development Life Cycle to reduce the risk of supply chain attacks, improve transparency in software development processes, and build trust with consumers of your software.

 SLSA Levels: Requirements, Benefits, and Problem Solving